-Table 14 Option 2: submeters installed in a meter box
+Table 11 Option 2: submeters installed in a meter box

 No. Installation requirement - meter boxes 1 The meter box shall comply with Urban Utilities' specifications (refer to the SEQ Code for specification details).
 2 The meter box must be sufficiently sized to house the submeter and associated assembly.
 3 Submeters must be easily accessible and installed such that the dial face can clearly be read.
-4 The water service associated with each submeter must be a maximum of 300mm deep.
+4 The water service associated with each submeter must be a maximum of 300mm deep from finished floor level.
 5 Submeters must not be installed in walkways, driveways or other areas where they would cause a potential hazard for either meter readers or building occupants, or conflict with vehicle movements.
 Submeters housed in a meter box should otherwise comply with the installation requirements for a 20mm water meter as defined in the SEQ Code.
 6 Meter box lids must be approved by Urban Utilities and must have a non-slip pattern (refer to the SEQ Code for specification details).
 7 Each submeter box shall be identified on the outside with the words 'water submeter' in permanent print.

-7.7.3 Option 3: installed within a submeter enclosure
+6.7.3 Option 3: installed within a submeter enclosure

 In all other scenarios requiring submetering, including most commonly class 2 buildings (such as multi-level residential developments), submeters must be grouped together and installed within a submeter enclosure in accordance with the requirements outlined below.
 Submeter enclosures must be dedicated and free of other services (in particular, electrical services).
+Submeter enclosure must be accessible by C4 cut to 34284

-Table 15 Option 3: submeters installed in enclosures
+Table 12 Option 3: submeters installed in enclosures